 Hearing God’s Word in Life and Ministry

 Do you ever wish you had a “hearing aid” to clarify God’s voice speaking in your heart?
 Now more than ever, we need the voice of Jesus to speak the words of everlasting life to us and to our world.
 The Bible is God’s Word, and Christians can encounter God’s voice more clearly in the Bible by engaging the tools of Scripture study and prayer that the Church finds indispensable for Christian disciples.
-The Archdiocese of Hartford Catholic Biblical School (CBS) been a kind of “hearing aid” for thousands of adults throughout New England as they engage God’s Word in every book of the Bible.
-And this fall the Catholic Biblical School will be meeting in Bridgeport!
-There will be two locations available – the Catholic Center (Bridgeport) and another satellite in Stamford.
-In the meantime, save the following dates:
+The New England Catholic Biblical School (CBS) been a kind of “hearing aid” for thousands of adults throughout New England as they engage God’s Word in every book of the Bible.
+And this fall the Catholic Biblical School will be meeting in the Diocese of Bridgeport!
+If you are thinking of joining us to study the Bible in the 2022-2023 academic year, please save the following dates:

 Who Should Apply?